AlexFr062/samples/STM32/startup_code/readme.md

     main();
 }
 ```
 They are executed successfully, but the program still crashes.
-Currently it crashes on the first `HAL_Delay` call, but don't try to replace it with a busy loop - it wil crash somewhere else.
+Currently it crashes on the first `HAL_Delay` call, but don't try to replace it with a busy loop - it will crash somewhere else.

 Finally, to get all functions working, it is necessary to fill the whole interrupt vector `g_pfnVectors`.
 Copy all forward declarations for interrupt handlers from Assembly startup file, translating them from Assembly to C. Keep the same function names, since they may be overridden somewhere else in the project.
 Fill interrupt vector, including 0 placeholders, ensure that is has the same length in C. Build and run the program, now it should work.
-Led is blinking.
+LED is blinking.

 C startup file for NUCLEO-F429ZI in it's final state can be found in this repository: [startup.c](startup.c).